frairon/goka-godays2019/03-fraud-license/README.md

-# Assignment _Fraud Licenses_
+# _Fraud Licenses_

 Goal is to detect the usage of fraud taxi licenses and print some notification.
-In this assignment we will mark licenses as fraud manually using a simple helper tool in `cmd/stringproducer` that allows us to send arbitrary string messages to a topic.
+In this task we will mark licenses as fraud manually using a simple helper tool in `cmd/stringproducer` that allows us to send arbitrary string messages to a topic.

 ## Tasks